Best in Travel is here! Discover 2025’s destinations

 Thessaloniki: 1 day

 Lose yourself in Ottoman-style architecture and a vibrant arts scene in sunny seaside Thessaloniki.
-It's also a place with a storied cafe culture, offering a chance to dine in high style and sample local sweets without breaking the bank.
+This is also a place with a storied cafe culture, offering a chance to dine in high style and sample local sweets without breaking the bank.

 Next stop: Fly from Thessaloniki to Lesvos (1.25 hours).